Patricia Zavella: Awards, recognition and grants

-Research and interest
+Research and interests

-Patricia Zavella's scholarship has been recognized as providing a base and a foundation for Latina and Chicana feminist studies, she is also interested in the following areas like the movement for reproductive justice, family, poverty, sexuality, transnational migration by Mexicans, Chicana-Latina studies, feminism, ethnographic research methods.
+Zavella's scholarship has been recognized as providing a base and a foundation for Latina and Chicana feminist studies.
+She is also interested in the movement for reproductive justice, family, poverty, sexuality, transnational migration by Mexicans, Chicana-Latina studies, feminism, ethnographic research methods.
 Her affiliations are Research Center for the Americas, Feminist Studies Department, Anthropology Department, Critical Race and Ethnic Studies, Community Studies Program.
-Her teaching experience cover the topics of Migration, Gender and Health in Latina/o Communities, Latino Families in Transition, Latina/o Ethnographic Practice, Criminalizing the Poor, Migration, Borders and Borderlands.
+Her teaching experience cover the topics of migration, gender and health in Latina/o communities, Latino families in transition, Latina/o ethnographic practice, criminalizing the poor, migration, borders and borderlands.